 We prepare comprehensive and fit-for-purpose Ecological Impact Assessments (EcIA) as either stand-alone reports or for use as chapters of an EIS/EIAR.
 The scope of each EcIA is tailored to the specific client’s requirements of their site and project.
-They can be targeted at a specific ecological subject matter of relevance, or span the full spectrum of ecology, from terrestrial habitats, flora and fauna, to freshwater, marine and avian ecology.
-Our EcIA are solutions-focused, proposing ways to mitigate potential impacts rather than just identify problems.
-Our clients benefit from the EcIA experience we bring to their projects, from having worked on some of the country’s largest infrastructure projects.
+They can be targeted at a specific ecological subject matter of relevance or span the full spectrum of ecology, from terrestrial habitats, flora and fauna, to freshwater, marine and avian ecology.
+Our EcIA is solutions-focused, proposing ways to mitigate potential impacts rather than just identify problems.
+Our clients benefit from the EcIA experience we bring to their projects, from working on some of the country’s largest infrastructure projects.

-The requirements of the EU habitats directive are well known to us, and we prepare Appropriate Assessment Screening Reports (AASR) as Stage 1 assessment/reports or Natura Impact Statements (NIS) as Stage 2 assessment/reports.
+The requirements of the EU Habitats Directive are well known to us, and we prepare Appropriate Assessment Screening Reports (AASR) as Stage 1 assessment/reports or Natura Impact Statements (NIS) as Stage 2 assessment/reports.
 Our expert knowledge of the requirements, pitfalls and nuances of habitats directive assessments has been honed by completing many hundred such assessments/reports over the last decade.
-Our knowledge of the planning system, makes us acutely aware of the planning implications of conducting a Stage 2 assessment for developments that otherwise would not require planning permission.
-Given our experience, we can advise clients very quickly on whether a Stage 1 “screening” will suffice of whether a full Stage 2 “assessment” is required.
+Our knowledge of the planning system makes us acutely aware of the planning implications of conducting a Stage 2 assessment for developments that otherwise would not require planning permission.
+Given our experience, we can advise clients quickly on whether a Stage 1 screening will suffice or whether an entire Stage 2 assessment is required.

 Ecological Clerk of Works (ECoW)

-To help clients get their civil engineering projects completed while avoiding ecological risks and resultant delays, we provide Ecological Clerk of Works (ECoW) to oversee and guide construction projects.
-The ECoW can clear the way for construction activities by carrying out pre-commencement surveys (badgers, bat roost, otter, etc.) or can stay on-site to work with contractors to ensure ecological mitigation measures are being implemented in the most effective manner.
-Sites with invasive species (e.g. Japanese Knotweed, Himalayan Balsam) regularly require an ECoW presence to ensure excavated materials are identified and managed properly, and costs to contractors/developers are minimised.
-Our presence can by full-time or more occasional, as required by the scale of project, site sensitivity or client’s requirements.
+To help clients complete their civil engineering projects while avoiding ecological risks and resultant delays, we provide an Ecological Clerk of Works (ECoW) to oversee and guide construction projects.
+The ECoW can clear the way for construction activities by carrying out pre-commencement surveys (badgers, bat roost, otter, etc.) or can stay on-site to work with contractors to ensure ecological mitigation measures are implemented most effectively.
+Sites with invasive species (e.g. Japanese Knotweed and Himalayan Balsam) regularly require an ECoW presence to ensure excavated materials are identified and managed correctly, and costs to contractors/developers are minimised.
+Our presence can be full-time or as required by the scale of the project, site sensitivity or client’s requirements.

-Our bat surveying experience, equipment and expertise allows us to manage surveys from the most sensitive of locations to the largest of sites.
-We have invested in the latest handheld and remote identification technology and software, and use that to improve bat survey accuracy and result confidence.
+Our bat surveying experience, equipment and expertise allow us to manage surveys from the most sensitive locations to the largest sites.
+We invested in the latest handheld and remote identification technology and software to improve bat survey accuracy and results.
 Our team, which includes qualified bat handlers, conduct all types of bat surveys required, walked surveys, building inspections, remote surveys or a combination of all the above.
 Surveys are tailored to the site, the type of proposed development and the time of year.
 Monitoring devices can be left in place for weeks or months at a time, capturing long-period data across large sites, giving large amounts of data that would otherwise be very costly to capture via surveyors.

 Our habitat surveying and habitat mapping is a fundamental component of practically every ecological survey we undertake.
 We also conduct large-scale dedicated habitat survey and mapping exercises over large scale sites ranging from thousands of hectares to hundreds of kilometres along waterway or other corridors.
 We use the most efficient digital mapping tools, assisted by high-quality aerial photography, with ground truthing by experience ecologists on-foot.
 We can tailor the data captured to the client’s individual requirements or GIS specifications.
 We use the optimum combination of technology for efficiency, and experienced ecological personnel for full confidence in our survey results and outputs.